 Maybe your mother gave you beauty advice, told you to eat your vegetables, to never fall asleep whilst wearing make-up, or she impressed upon you the importance of a good night’s sleep.
 It turns out, when it comes to beauty and wellness, most of the time, she really does know best.

-This American Mother’s Day (May 14th), we’re celebrating all the health and beauty lessons we’ve learned from our mothers, starting with three women that know a thing or two about the subject.
+This UK Mother’s Day (March 31st), we’re celebrating all the health and beauty lessons we’ve learned from our mothers, starting with three women that know a thing or two about the subject.

-Founder and owner of Knockout Beauty, Cayli Cavaco Reck
+Cayli Cavaco Reck, Founder and owner of Knockout Beauty

 Q: Can you share some of the best beauty advice, or life lessons you received from your mother?